 Cold or Canker Sores

-We try to accommodate all emergencies on the same day.
-Please call our office at (916)-941-1122 early in the morning.
-If it is after working hours, please call our answering service and the doctor on call will call you as soon as possible.
+If your child has a dental emergency, please call our office at 916-941-1122 If it is after hours, our answering service will have the doctor on call return you call as soon as possible.